surendrapotla/serverless-master/README.md

-# We The People petitions application1
+# We The People petitions application

 Drupal 7 code base used to build an application that lets users create and sign petitions.